contentauth/c2pa-python/tests/perf/README.md

 ## Running in CI

-The `.github/workflows/memory-benchmark.yml` workflow runs this exact Docker harness on a PR, but **only when the PR carries the `check-memory-benchmark` label** (add it to trigger; the run starts on the `labeled` event).
-It runs `make memory-use-bench`, so:
+The `.github/workflows/memory-benchmark.yml` workflow runs the  Docker-based benchmarks on a PR, but only when the PR has the `check-memory-benchmark` label.
+This runs `make memory-use-bench`, so:

-- A regression (peak or leaked > baseline +10%) makes the benchmark step exit non-zero and the check go **red**.
+- A regression (peak or leaked > baseline +10%) makes the benchmark job exit non-zero.
-- A values table (peak / leaked / allocs / Δ% per scenario) is written to the job's **Step Summary** — `run_profile.py` appends it whenever `$GITHUB_STEP_SUMMARY` is set, which the Makefile forwards into the container.
+- A values report table is written to the job's Step Summary.
-- All three flamegraph HTML views per scenario are uploaded as the **`memray-flamegraphs`** artifact, including on the failure path, so a regression can be inspected from the run.
+- All three flamegraph HTML views per scenario are uploaded as the `memray-flamegraphs` artifact.

-The gate only bites once a `tests/perf/baseline.json` is committed on the branch.
+The gate only acts as regression test once a `tests/perf/baseline.json` is committed on the branch.
 Without one, `run_profile.py` treats the run as baseline creation (exits 0, no gating).

 ## Report views